zio/zio/docs/datatypes/stream/ztransducer.md

 We can compose transducers in two ways:

-1. One transducer can be composed with another transducer, resulting in a composite transducer:
+1. **Composing Two Transducers** — One transducer can be composed with another transducer, resulting in a composite transducer:

 ```scala mdoc:silent:nest
 val lines: ZStream[Blocking, Throwable, String] =